 Purple Plow Challenge

-Only 11% of our Earth’s land surface has the topsoil considered suitable for producing food.
 In the United States alone, we are losing at least 3 billion tons of topsoil a year to erosion!
 Without topsoil, our land becomes a desert and is not capable of producing food.
-Ready to dig deep to save the soil?
-Check out the current challenge page for the fall challenge that runs August 15th – November 1st!
+Students will design, test, and demonstrate a solution that reduces topsoil erosion for their unique location or situation to help conserve prodcutive soil.

 See other past challenges.
-These include "H2Grow" a hydroponics challenge and "Room 2 Grow" a garden structure challenge.
 Facilitator guides, student guides and content guides are available for past challenges!

-The Purple Plow Challenge is special project brought to you by The American Farm Bureau Foundation for Agriculture (AFBFA) and made possible through generous support of our title sponsor, Dupont Pioneer.
+The Purple Plow Challenge is special project brought to you by The American Farm Bureau Foundation for Agriculture (AFBFA) and made possible through generous support of our title sponsor, Corteva Agriscience.